 But for some, learning to surf properly can even take several months.
-The time if takes will depend your individual ability, the equipment you use, your instructor (if you choose to use one), and the surf conditions.
+The time is takes will depend on your individual ability, the equipment you use, your instructor (if you choose to use one), and the surf conditions.

 Your ability level

 There is little doubt that a person who has good balance and has done sports like skateboarding, snowboarding, skiing etc will naturally be predisposed to surfing more than people who have not done such sports before.

 The one thing all newcomers share in common when learning is the difficulty in paddling into a wave.
 Regardless of how good one may be at another board sport, the paddling part of surfing is critical when it comes to advancing beyond the learning stage.

 Being proficient at paddling directly correlates to both fitness and technique, with both not being mutually exclusive.
 In order to exhibit good paddling technique it’s vital that one has a good base level of fitness.

 The time it takes you to learn to surf will also very depend on the equipment you choose.
 Most notably the surfboard, but also the wetsuit.
 It is advisable to start off on a very long surfboard which is of relatively high volume.
 This will make paddling into waves much easier.
 It will also be more stable standing up on the board.

 We strongly advise starting out on a foam surfboard as they are easier to handle that traditional PU surfboards in the water.
 They also float on top of the water more than a PU board which reduces the chance of nose diving when taking off on a wave – a very common beginner problem.